pandaicecoffee/digital-id-platform/README.md

 The management service accepts a `requestedBy` parameter on every operation, allowing the audit log to record who performed an action.
 The consumption service does the same.
 Keeping these interfaces separate means consuming organisations cannot accidentally call management operations.
 The portal layer enforces this by only holding a reference to the service interface appropriate to its role.

+### Package-Private Mutators with a Static Operations Helper

+The status-change methods on `DigitalID` (`suspend()`, `reactivate()`, `revoke()`) are package-private.
+Code outside the `model` package cannot call them directly. `DigitalIDOperations` acts as a public static bridge, exposing these mutators and the attribute update methods so the service layer can apply them without the model leaking its internals to arbitrary callers.
+It also provides a generic `applyUpdate(DigitalID, Consumer<DigitalID>)` method for flexible mutation.

 ### Status Transition Rules on the Enum

-The business rules for status transitions (e.g. a REVOKED identity cannot be suspended) live directly on the `DigitalIDStatus` enum as boolean methods: `canBeSuspended()`, `canBeRevoked()`, `canBeReactivated()`, `canBeUpdated()`.
+The business rules for status transitions (e.g. a REVOKED identity cannot be suspended) live directly on the `DigitalIDStatus` enum as boolean methods: `canBeSuspended()`, `canBeRevoked()`, `canBeReactivated()`, `canBeUpdated()`, and `isUsableByConsumers()`.
 This means the transition logic is co-located with the status values themselves, making it impossible for a new status to be added without the transition rules being explicitly considered.

 The service layer simply calls `if (!digitalID.getStatus().canBeSuspended())` before acting.
 This keeps the service clean and places responsibility where it belongs.

 ### Immutable Core Attributes

 `DigitalID` uses Java's `final` keyword to enforce immutability on `id`, `nationalIdNumber`, and `dateOfBirth`.
 These fields can never be changed after creation.
-Mutable attributes (name, address, nationality) expose update methods, but only the service layer calls them and only after checking the identity's current status.
+Mutable attributes (firstName, lastName, address, nationality) expose update methods, but only the service layer calls them and only after checking the identity's current status.

 ### Portal Layer as Organisational Boundary

 Each organisation accesses the platform through its own portal class, which implements either `ManagementPortal` or `VerificationPortal`.
 The portal controls what information is returned to the calling organisation.
 For example:

-- `BankPortal` and `EmployerPortal` strip the reason from a successful verification, returning only a generic `"Identity verified"`.
-This ensures they receive no more information than they need.
+- `BankPortal` strips the reason from a verification result, returning only `"Identity verified"` or `"Identity could not be verified"`.
+This ensures it receives no more information than it needs.
+- `EmployerPortal` returns the citizen's full name on a successful verification but gives a generic failure message, keeping the response minimal without exposing status details.
-- `AirportServicesPortal` returns a specific reason for each failure type (suspended vs. revoked vs. not found), because airport staff need to act differently depending on the cause.
+- `AirportServicesPortal` returns a specific reason for each failure type (suspended vs. revoked vs. not found vs. nationality not on the permitted list), because airport staff need to act differently depending on the cause.
+It accepts a `Set<String>` of permitted nationalities at construction, enabling route-level filtering.
+- `DrivingLicenceAuthorityPortal` checks the identity is active and then verifies the applicant's age against a minimum driving age of 17, rejecting underage applicants with a descriptive reason.
 - `TaxAuthorityPortal` uses `verifyActiveForPeriod()` rather than `verifyIsActive()`, checking the audit log for suspension events within a specified reporting window.
+The reporting period start and end dates are configured at construction.

 ### Audit Logging